crisp-im/go-crisp-api/README.md

 Thus, it is straightforward to look for them in the library while reading the [API Reference](https://docs.crisp.im/api/v1/).

 In the following method prototypes, `crisp` is to be replaced with your Crisp API instance.
-For example, instanciate `client := crisp.NewClient(nil, nil)` and then call eg: `client.User.CheckSessionValidity()`.
+For example, instanciate `client := crisp.NewClient()` and then call eg: `client.User.CheckSessionValidity()`.

 When calling a method that writes data to the API (eg: `crisp.User.CreateUserAccount()`), you need to build an account instance this way: